X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim12alphablending.md

 # Alpha blending – Bullet collision

-As a difficult audience, the result of last chapter probably did not fully please you.
+As a difficult audience, the result of the last chapter probably did not fully please you.
 My guess is the black borders around our fireballs did not seem too normal to you and you are completely right, the borders should be blended with whatever is behind them.
 Welcome to this chapter on alpha blending.

 ## Blending the states

-Up till now, if two objects shared the same pixel, the pixel takes the color of the object closest to the camera.
+Up till now, if two objects share the same pixel, the pixel takes the color of the object closest to the camera.
 In the simplest form of alpha blending, the colors of both objects are added together, and the pixel takes the ‘sum’ of their colors.
 This is called “Additive alpha blending”.

 For example.
 Imagine having a completely blue background.
 Adding a red triangle in front of it would now, with the current settings, simply display a red triangle.
 With additive alpha blending turned on, the pixel of the triangle would contain blue+red, thus the whole triangle would be purple.

 Black is a special case.
 In terms of MonoGame, black is not a color, it is simply nothing.
 So black+blue gives us just blue, in general, black + a color results in this color.
-This is why I have drawn the borders of the fireball black, because the more black the image gets, the more of the background will be let through.
+This is why I have drawn the borders of the fireball black because the more black the image gets, the more of the background will be let through.

 When do we need to turn on alpha blending?
 We need our bullets to be blended with the background, but the rest of our scene must not change.
-So we need to turn on alpha blending before drawing our bullets, and turn it off again afterwards.
+So we need to turn on alpha blending before drawing our bullets and turn it off again afterward.

-Let us start with adding the following code to our **DrawBullets** method, before last foreach loop in our method, that actually draws the bullets:
+Let us start with adding the following code to our **DrawBullets** method, before the last foreach loop in our method, that actually draws the bullets:

 ```csharp
     _device.BlendState = BlendState.Additive;